daniviga/django-ram/README.md

 ### Required mainentance forecast

 Eventually data is used to "forecast" any required maintenance, like for example the replacement of carbon brushes, gear and motor oiling.

+### Asset export to JMRI

+Export assets (locomotives) into the JMRI format to be loaded in the JMRI roster.

 ## Requirements